EvanZhouDev/bard-ai/README.md

 4. Look for and copy the Cookie labeled `__Secure-1PSID`.
 Make sure you copy and periods at the end as well.

 That's it!
 Now, when I refer to `COOKIE_KEY` in the following document, The `__Secure-1PSID`'s what I'm referring to.

+> **Warning**
+> It is probably a good idea not to commit this `COOKIE_KEY`, though there doesn't seem to be a direct way to exploit it as far as I am concerned.

 ## Installation